jillxoreilly/StatsCourseBook/_sources/descriptives_conceptCheck.md

 # Concepts Review

+Here we review some conceptual points from the lecture.

+Please try to answer each question yourself before clicking to reveal the answer

+You can discuss these points with your tutor at the computer-based tutorial session (these sessions are for discussing concepts as well as for developing Python skills)

 <ol>
 <li>The fertility rate (mean number of children per adult woman) varies in Western Europe between a low of 1.3 (Italy and Spain) and a high of 1.9 (Ireland).